Rural VA Communities Plan Environmental Resiliency Projects With EPA Funding

 Appalachian Voices

 The rural Virginia town of Dungannon is home to fewer than 300 people.
 It has one main road, a post office, and community members who would love to see some shade while taking a walk with their kids along the town’s recently added sidewalks.
-Trees, residents said at a recent community meeting, would solve that problem.
+Trees, residents said at a community meeting, would solve that problem.

 After receiving a $500,000 Environmental Justice Collaborative Problem Solving grant from the Environmental Protection Agency (EPA), the organization kicked off community resiliency projects in five coalfield communities.
-Many of them are federally-designated energy communities due to their proximity to environmentally harmful industries.
+All of them are federally-designated energy communities due to their proximity to environmentally harmful industries.
 Funding for the grant was included in the Inflation Reduction Act, signed into law by the Biden-Harris administration, so organizations can help communities address local environmental or public health challenges.

-The grant funding allows the organization to work with Dungannon, as well as the communities of Pennington Gap, Pound, Dante, and Clinchco.
-They’re collaborating with locals to find solutions to challenges linked to climate resiliency, energy efficiency.
-While the communities collectively experience similar challenges, they each have unique priorities, which is why the community meetings were so important.
+The grant funding allowed the organization to kick off work with Dungannon, as well as the communities of Pennington Gap, Pound, Dante, and Clinchco, in 2024.
+They’re collaborating with locals to find solutions to challenges linked to high energy prices, flooding and other concerns.

 Other communities are still in the planning process.
 Beyond a need to acquire shade trees, the five communities are addressing other issues. including rising energy costs, a lack of recreational opportunities, a need for job creation, and plans for dilapidated and abandoned buildings.